cpaul007/paulc-edit-oxybuilder/README.md

 - You will put the custom elements folders to inside this folder

 ### includes
-- There have a helpers.php file.
+- There have a **helpers.php file**.
 You would write your all custom codes inside that file

 # Installation
 * Click on the Download ZIP button at the right to download the plugin.